-FIGURE 18 - Sea level anomaly relative to MSS for cycle 175.
+FIGURE 18 - Sea level anomaly relative to MSS for cycle 196.

 Since Jason-2 has moved to its new interleaved orbit, maps of direct Jason-2 - Jason-3 SLA measurements are no longer available.
 But differences of gridded SLA for Jason-2 and Jason-3 can be made.
 This difference is quite noisy for one cycle, especially as both satellites are shifted in time and sea state changes especially in regions of high ocean variability.
 Therefore left panel of figure 19 shows an average over SLA grid differences from several cycles (over cycle 025 to cycle 058).
 High variability regions as Gulf Stream and Antarctic circumpolar current are visible.
 On right panel of figure 19, colocated Jason-2 - Jason-3 SLA differences averaged over the period of tandem phase (cycle 001 to 023) are shown.
+Note that Jason-2 corrections are here updated as much as possible to be in line with Jason-3 GDR-F standards (POE-F orbit standard, Tran2018 SSB and deduced filtered ionospheric correction, ocean tide, internal tide, pole tide, mss).
 As both satellites measure the same oceanic features only 1'20" apart, only a weak hemispheric bias is visible (likely due to differences in orbit processing).